noahehall/theBookOfNoah/architecture/informationarchitecture.md

   - users rarely (if ever) interact with them
   - often 'feed' other components
     - e.g. a thesaurus used to enhance a search query

   - controlled vocabularies
     - predetermined vocabularies of preferred terms that describe a specific domain
       - e.g. auto racing/orthopedic surgery
+    - supporting tools
+      - metadata matrixes
+        - facilitate discussion about the prioritization of vocabularies
+      - any applicaation that enables you to manage the vocabulary terms and relationships
     - typically include variant terms
       - e.g. 'brewskie' for 'beer'
     - thesauri
       - controlled vocabularies that generally include linkis to browser and narrower terms, related terms and descriptions of preferred terms (aka scope notes)

   - retrieval algorithms
     - used to rank search results by relevance
     - reflect their pgrogrammers judgments on how to determine relevance